Western Canada Wilderness Committee

 The Western Canada Wilderness Committee (often shortened to Wilderness Committee) is a non-profit environmental education organization that aims to protect Canada's wild spaces and species.
-Paul George, along with Richard Krieger, were the founding directors, and formed the Wilderness Committee in the province of British Columbia in 1980.
+Paul George was the founding director, and formed the Wilderness Committee in the province of British Columbia in 1980.
 It now has a membership of over 30,000 people with its head office in Vancouver and field offices in Victoria, British Columbia; Winnipeg, Manitoba; and Toronto, Ontario.

-Paul George, the founding Director, has published a history of the organization: Big Trees, Not Big Stumps.

 Other key campaigners for the Wilderness Committee over the years have been Adriane Carr, Colleen McCrory, Bryan Adams, Randy Stoltmann, Ken Lay, Joe Foy, Andrea Reimer, Ken Wu, Gwen Barlee and Nik Cuff.

 Mission

 The Wilderness Committee's Mission is:

 To protect Canada's bio-diversity through strategic research and grassroots public education.
 The Wilderness Committee believes that the right, the duty and the ability to act are integral to citizenship.
 The Wilderness Committee values nature, with all its natural bio-diversity, as absolutely vital to the health of people, communities and the planet.
 The Wilderness Committee acts with integrity and courage to mobilize citizens to take lawful, democratic action to defend Canada's remaining wilderness and wildlife.

 The Wilderness Committee has campaigned successfully, alongside other like minded individuals and organizations to protect millions of hectares of Canadian wilderness in over 40 key wilderness areas.